Bioyako/LearningByDoing/README.md

 # LearningByDoing
-Different projects and tasks to learn by doing bioinformatics and related topics.
+Different projects and tasks to learn by doing Bioinformatic and Computational biology topics.
 Resources from online tutorials and teachers
 ## 🌐 Website
 You can view the rendered website here:
 ➡️ **https://bioyako.github.io/LearningByDoing/**